Keyboard shortcuts

 • .once(): returns the parsed file or Store value and nothing else.

-• .const(): returns the parsed file or Store value, and registers an OS task to re-run the context function if the file or value changes.
-For example, a .const() used to get a "name" value from the Store in setupInterfaces() would result in setupInterfaces() re-running if the "name" value changes.
+• .const(effects): returns the parsed file or Store value, and registers an OS task to re-run the context function if the file or nested value of interest changes.
+For example, if you did FileModel.read(f => f.name).const(effects) in setupInterfaces(), then setupInterfaces() would re-run whenever "name" changes.

-• .onChange(): registers an OS tak to run a callback function that accepts the new file or value.
-For example, .onChange((newFileOrValue) => { // do stuff })
+• .onChange(effects): registers an OS tak to run a callback function that accepts the new file or value.
+For example, FileModel.read().onChange((file) => { // do stuff })